Mrs. Jessica Watson

 Volunteer Opportunities

-This can be started in 9th grade and you will need 60 hours.
+This can be started in 9th-12th grade and you will need 60 hours to graduate.

 HIGH SCHOOL STUDENT ASSISTANCE PROGRAM